Healthy Homes Assessment Aro Valley

 Aro Valley Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Aro Valley and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is required throughout Aro Valley and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standards that apply or will apply during the tenancy of the rental property.
+• Landlords and property managers must keep records of their conformance with the Healthy Homes Standards that apply or will be applied to the rental property.

 Starting 1 July 2021

-• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any newly renewed, extended or changed lease.
+• Property managers and private landlords have to make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes let through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024